Non-governmental 457(b) rollover rules

 • Have very different distribution options than qualified plans

 There are a couple of important points above.
-First, you don’t pay current income taxes with a 457 because you have no access to the deferred income.
-The employer cannot separately hold the assets specifically for you.
+First, you don’t pay current income taxes with a 457 because you cannot access the deferred income.
+The employer cannot hold the assets specifically for you separately.
 They promise you a future salary but hold the assets in their general funds, not in a particular account with your name on it.
 The 457 plans are unfunded.
 Creditors and predators have the right to your assets before you do.

 Those are the basics.
 What are the most important considerations before you defer your salary?